Sign In Contact Us

 Trace Sensitive Data Flows

-• Generate evidence based data maps that show where sensitive data is collected, processed, and shared, including through AI and third party integrations.
+• Automatically generate GDPR data mapping and data flow maps directly from source code to show where sensitive data is collected, processed, and shared across functions, APIs, third party services, and AI integrations.

-• Auto generate audit ready Records of Processing Activities (RoPA), Privacy Impact Assessment (PIA), and Data Protection Impact Assessment (DPIA) pre-populated with detected data flows and privacy risks aligned with GDPR, CCPA, HIPAA, and other regulatory frameworks.
+• Validate privacy reviews with code-level evidence before code ships, ensuring what was approved at the design stage is consistent with what was actually implemented.
+This ensures Privacy Impact Assessments (PIA) and Data Protection Impact Assessments (DPIA) are pre-populated with detected sensitive data flows and privacy risks, aligned with GDPR, CCPA, HIPAA, and other regulatory frameworks.

 Key Differentiators